 Oxaliplatin can make your mouth sore, or cause mouth ulcers which can be painful.
 Tell your chemotherapy team about any problems you have with your mouth.
-They can make sure you don’t have a mouth infection, and give you a mouthwash which should help.
+They can make sure you don’t have a mouth infection and give you a mouthwash which should help.
 You should also tell them if you have white spots in your mouth.
 This is a sign of oral thrush, which is normally easy to treat.

 Loss of appetite

 During your treatment you may not feel like eating, and you may start to lose weight.
 Try eating small meals often.
 If your appetite doesn’t get better after a few days, tell your doctor or dietitian.
 We have tips on dealing with a loss of appetite.

 Oxaliplatin may cause a funny taste in your mouth.
 Some people say this tastes like metal or cardboard.
 You may find that food loses its flavour, or you stop enjoying some foods or drinks.
 Taste changes normally get better once you finish your chemotherapy.
 You might find our tips for coping with taste changes helpful.

 Bruising and bleeding

-Oxaliplatin can lower the number of platelets in your blood – this is called thrombocytopenia.
-This can cause you to bruise more easily than normal, and may be more likely to have nosebleeds or bleeding gums.
-Speak to your chemotherapy team straight away if you get any of these side effects.
-If you have a nosebleed that doesn’t stop after five minutes, call your chemotherapy team.
+Oxaliplatin can lower the number of platelets in your blood.
+This is called thrombocytopenia.
+You may bruise more easily than normal and may be more likely to have nosebleeds or bleeding gums.
+If you have a nosebleed that does not stop after five minutes, call the emergency number.